About the IUE

 Research on school reform consistently demonstrates that the presence of an effective teacher is an influential factor in the success of a student.
 The mission of the UW-System Institute for Urban Education (IUE) is to prepare highly effective, culturally relevant, and culturally responsive teachers who can serve the needs of culturally diverse youth in PK-12 schools and their surrounding communities.
 The IUE will accomplish this mission by providing urban education opportunities for preservice teachers, in-service teachers, and scholars.
 This mission is central to the IUE, UW System, and its PK-12 partners.

 Over the next five years, the IUE will partner with 9 urban school districts, identified in the DPI State Equity Plan, where students have inequitable access to quality teachers.
-IUE will begin its partnership by placing interns in 2 southeastern Wisconsin school districts in fall 2020.
+IUE will begin its partnership by placing interns in Racine Unified School District and Kenosha Unified School District in fall 2020.
 The remaining 7 school districts will be added incrementally in subsequent years.

 - Provide internship opportunities for UW-System students to teach in urban school settings to fulfill their student teaching requirements.